-EUROMOD covers the 28 Member States and is updated to recent policy systems using data from the European Union Statistics on Income and Living Conditions (EU-SILC) as the input database, supported by DG-EMPL of the European Commission.
+EUROMOD has been enlarged to cover 28 Member States and is updated to recent policy systems using data from the European Union Statistics on Income and Living Conditions (EU-SILC) as the input database, supported by DG-EMPL of the European Commission.

 This report documents the work done in one annual update for Finland.
-This work was carried out by the EUROMOD core developer team, based in ISER at the University of Essex, in collaboration with a national team.
+This work was carried out by the EUROMOD core developer team, based mainly in ISER at the University of Essex, in collaboration with a national team.

-EUROMOD director: Matteo Richiardi

-EUROMOD executive director: Jack Kneeshaw EUROMOD coordination assistant: Cara McGenn

-EUROMOD developers responsible for Finland: Andrea Papini

-National team for Finland: Tapio Räsänen, Miska Simanainen, Maria Valaste https://www.euromod.ac.uk
+EUROMOD director: Holly Sutherland EUROMOD executive director: Jack Kneeshaw EUROMOD coordination assistant: Cara McGenn EUROMOD developer responsible for Finland: Olga Rastrigina National team for Finland: Elina Ahola, Pertti Honkanen, Tapio Räsänen, Miska Simanainen, Jussi Tervola, Maria Valaste.

-The results presented in this report are derived using EUROMOD version I1.0.
+The results presented in this report are derived using EUROMOD version G4.0.
 EUROMOD is continually being improved and the results presented here may not match those that would be obtained with later versions of EUROMOD.
-For more information, see: